 “Did you convince all the others who were, to stay?”

-“Sadly, no. I can’t really convince for shit.
+“Sadly, no. I can’t convince for shit.
 I can offer what I have to offer, and you’ll either be satisfied with it or not.
-It feels like you are in need of some kind of security.”
+It looks like you need some kind of security.”

 “How can Reval offer you that security?”